Is Japan expensive…?

 • Riceballs: $1-2

 And it’s so good too!
+Sure you can spend money on bougie places but the quality of Japan’s cheap eats are unmatched.
 They may just be pre-cooked treats and instant noodles but it’s the best damn instant noodles you will ever consume – guaranteed!

 Is Japan expensive?
 Not with the legendary konbini!

-Some say enlightenment is achieved from 100 yen konbini riceballs.
+Some say enlightenment is achieved from 100 Japanese Yen konbini riceballs.

 Photo: @themanwiththetinyguitar